DOWNLOAD MY BOOK!

 Can we make robots that feel?
 Shall we “retire” Rigoberto?
 Many people believe that there are certain typically human capacities that machines will never possess, among them: (1) proper general intelligence, (2) a sense of self, and (3) real “feel”. … Continue reading

-Kevin O’Regan gave a talk on Consciousness and Sensorimotor Approach at Paris Descartes University on February 4th 2019.
+Kevin O’Regan gave a one-hour talk in French on Consciousness and Sensorimotor Approach at Paris Descartes University on February 4th 2019.
 You can watch or download it here.

 July 2018 New publication: Francesco Mannella, Vieri G. Santucci, Eszter Somogyi, Lisa Jacquey, Kevin J. O’Regan and Gianluca Baldassarre, “Know Your Body Through Intrinsic Goals”